Zero Waste Living Guide

 For more Zero Waste lifestyle essentials, check out this list.

 Zero Waste Eating

 The first step to Zero Waste eating is bringing your reusable supplies to the grocery store.
-You can ask the butcher to put meat and fish directly into your reusable containers, saving the environment from packaging, and use your bags instead of paper or plastic when checking out.
-There are even companies that still recycle glass milk bottles.
+You can ask the butcher to put meat and fish directly into your reusable containers, saving the environment from packaging, and use your own tote bags instead of paper or plastic when checking out.

-Any food that you don’t eat — which will hopefully be minimal — as well as things like paper, leaves, egg cartons, egg and nut shells, toilet paper, and organic matter, can be composted.
+Any food that you don’t eat as well as items like paper, leaves, egg cartons, egg and nut shells, toilet paper and other organic matter can be composted.
 Depending on your living situation, you might be able to compost in your apartment or your backyard or contribute to a city compost.
 To learn more, check out this list of 50 things you can compost, and as well as 33 items that are not compostable.